-"I have been told that on at least one occasion Kevin and other Legionaries participated in a pillow fight in their pajamas to entertain Fr.
+"I have been told that on at least one occasion Kevin and other Legionaries participated in a pillow fight to entertain Fr.
 Maciel (the sex pervert)," he added.

 "Fr.
 Maciel had his closed inner circle of victims and this was unknown to the vast majority of Legionaries, of which I was one," he continued.
 "However, Kevin was in a closer relationship and had much more access to Fr.
 Maciel than the regular men in the trenches.
 He might have suspected."